 The first three listed muscles are attributed to the makeup of the jaw-closing muscles, while the last two listed muscles contribute to the jaw-opening muscles.
 Each of these individual muscles that make up the jaw has a feather-like (pennate) internal arrangement of muscle fibers.

-Each jaw muscle has a synergistic relationship with the central nervous system.
-This allows the CNS to become capable of individually activating separate areas of the muscles fibers, thus allowing specific directions of muscle fiber movement.
+Each jaw muscle has a synergistic relationship with the central nervous system (CNS).
+That allows the CNS to become capable of individually activating separate areas of the muscles fibers, thus allowing specific directions of muscle fiber movement.

-In layman’s terms, this gives the jaw the ability to generate a wide range of force and mobility that is required for a particular jaw movement.
+In layman’s terms, it gives the jaw the ability to generate a wide range of force and mobility that is required for a particular jaw movement.

 The synergistic mechanism of mastication has a rhythmic movement which is influenced by the central pattern-generator in the brainstem.
 Sensory information from the food bolus modifies the central pattern-generator by voluntary commands from higher centers of the nervous system.